507

-Year 507 (DVII) was a common year starting on Monday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Anastasius and Venantius (or, less frequently, year 1260 Ab urbe condita).
+Year 507 (DVII) was a common year starting on Monday of the Julian calendar.
+At the time, it was known in the Roman Empire as the Year of the Consulship of Anastasius and Venantius (or, less frequently, year 1260 Ab urbe condita).
 The denomination 507 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.